Lukaswbrr/Demo-Scripter/docs/getting_started/overview.md

 ![character base image](./images/character_base_image.png)

 ## Arcueid Example
+>[!IMPORTANT]
+>The example below uses a project resolution of 720x540.

 This a step-by-step example on making a character using the CharacterBase scene file as reference.
 The following character is from Tsukihime (2000).
 The complete example can be accessed in examples/characters folder.